-Tech stocks bask in Apple glow, Dow eyeing 22,000
+GLOBAL MARKETS-Tech stocks bask in Apple glow, Dow eyeing 22,000

 "That will do nothing to hurt ebullient global risk appetite," said Ruskin.
 "This phase of the risk rally is based on growth data, but even more on subdued inflation measures."

-MSCI's gauge of stocks across the globe .MIWD00000PUS was just below an all-time peak.
+MSCI's gauge of stocks across the globe was just below an all-time peak.

-On Wall Street later electric car maker Tesla (TSLA.O), gadget firm Fitbit (FIT.N) and insurance provider AIG (AIG.N) will report results.
+On Wall Street later electric car maker Tesla, gadget firm Fitbit and insurance provider AIG will report results.

-In currency markets, the dollar index .DXY was stuck at just under 93, after touching 92.777, the lowest since early May 2016.
-It was aided by gains on a softer yen which saw it creep to 110.80 JPY=.
+In currency markets, the dollar index was stuck at just under 93, after touching 92.777, the lowest since early May 2016.
+It was aided by gains on a softer yen which saw it creep to 110.80.

-Yet the euro also benefited from buying against the yen EURJPY=, reaching its highest since February last year.
+Yet the euro also benefited from buying against the yen , reaching its highest since February last year.
 It nudged up against the dollar and Swiss Franc too, briefly striking new 2-1/2-year highs against both at $1.1846 and 1.1468 francs per euro respectively.

 Euro zone June producer price inflation data helped it on its way as it topped analysts' forecasts.
-There was a slowdown in the pace overall, but it bolstered bets that the European Central Bank could soon start winding down its more than 2-trillion-euro stimulus program.
+There was a slowdown in the pace overall, but it bolstered bets that the European Central Bank could soon start winding down its more than 2-trillion-euro stimulus programme.

 "The ECB is going to be the central bank to watch for the rest of the year," said JP Morgan Asset Management global market strategist Alex Dryden.